 There are no "interlocks," as defined by the SEC, with respect to any member of the Compensation Committee.
-Max Link, Ph.D., Joseph Rubinfeld, Ph.D., Marvin R. Selter and Richard L. Wennekamp served as members of the Compensation Committee during 2012.
+Joseph Rubinfeld, Ph.D., who passed away in late December, 2016, and Louis Ignarro, Ph.D. served as members of the Compensation Committee for all of 2016.
+Anita Chawla, Ph.
+D. and Eric Selter served as members of the Compensation Committee in 2016 until December 2, 2016.
+In December 2016, Dr. Earl Brien was appointed to the Compensation Committee when he joined the Board.